jgarbe256/ampliscope/README.md

 ### Running Ampliscope<a name="running_ampliscope"></a>

-Create a primer file listing the name of each amplicon, the forward and reverse primer sequences, and the expected length of the amplicon.
+Create a primer file listing the name of each amplicon, the forward and reverse primer sequences, and (optionally) the expected length of the amplicon.
 The file should be tab-delimited plain text:

 ```
 amplicon_01	ACAACGTTAGCCTGTT	GTTGATATCCCACCCGAA	47